BerndiVader/MythicMobsQuestsModule/readme.md

 The mythicitem reward uses the following data options and all attributes are required:

-+ **Item:** The internal mythicmobs itemname or droptable name.
++ **MythicItem:** The internal mythicmobs itemname or droptable name.
 Can be an array like item1,item2,droptable1
 + **Notifiy:** *true/false* If true the quester recieve a msg with a list of all items.
 + **RewardName:** Message displayed at reward.
 + **Amount:** Amount.
 In case of droptable how many times the droptable is parsed.